echobind/mobile-release-actions/doppler-env/README.md

 # doppler-env

-An action for injecting Doppler environment variables into eas based on profile.
-This action will pull the doppler values for the token tied to the profile and write them to the `eas.json` file.
+An action for writing Doppler environment variables into a .env file based on profile.
+This action will pull the doppler values for the token tied to the profile and write them to a `.env` file.

 ## Usage
 ```yaml